For this post I will start off with part one, mental issues and my disability.

 I have tried my best to keep this as brief as possible, as I could include a lot more.
 But what I have written here is me, from my perspective, and has hopefully given you some insight as to what me, and perhaps others go through.

 And one last thing before we get to the last section of this part is due to various reasons I have C-PTSD.
 Because that is a very personal thing, and I was unsure of where to place it, I have placed it here, but if you would like to know more on how that has affected me, asking me personally is best.
+I feel like that is a huge contributor to my above issues.

 Part 1 section 2